Ileana Perez Velazquez

-Festival performances of her work includes venues such as the Sonidos de las Americas Cuba Festival at Carnegie Hall, by the American Composers Orchestra Chamber Players, and the Composers Now Festival in New York City, but also in Cuba, the United States, throughout South and Central America, Europe, China, and the Middle East.
+Festival performances of her work includes venues such as the Sonidos de las Americas Cuba Festival at Carnegie Hall, by the American Composers Orchestra Chamber Players, at the Composers Now Festival in New York City National Sawdust kick off concert, The LA Philharmonic included one of her composition as part of their Panamerican concert series at Walt Disney Hall, her composition “Vuelo” was performed at the Tanglewood Contemporary Music Festival, Ozawa Hall in 2024, Ensemble Connect from Carnegie Hall performed her “Light Echoes” in 2025.
+Her music has been performed in Cuba, the United States, throughout South and Central America, Europe, Asia, and the Middle East.